4 Alfalfa Benefits You Should Know + The Easiest Way To Get More In Your Diet

 "Alfalfa sprouts are a good source of vitamin C, vitamin K, folate, and manganese," registered dietitian Maggie Michalczyk, R.D., tells mbg.
 To break it down even further, Cording says one cup of alfalfa sprouts contain 5% vitamin C, 13% vitamin K, and only 8 calories.
 "You'll also get about a gram each of fiber and protein per cup," she says.

 It may help lower cholesterol.

 In a few small human studies, alfalfa has shown evidence that it may improve cardiovascular health, Cording says.
-One study, which tested the effects of alfalfa on people with high blood cholesterol levels, found that eating alfalfa seeds three times a day can lower total and LDL cholesterol (aka "bad" cholesterol).
+One study, which tested the effects of alfalfa on people with high blood cholesterol levels, found that eating alfalfa seeds three times a day can lower total and LDL cholesterol1 (aka "bad" cholesterol).

-"High levels of LDL cholesterol raise your risk for heart disease and stroke," the Centers for Disease Control and Prevention (CDC) says.
+"High levels of LDL cholesterol2 raise your risk for heart disease and stroke," the Centers for Disease Control and Prevention (CDC) says.
 So these results, though small, show promising benefits of alfalfa on cardiovascular health.

 Alfalfa is high in antioxidants.